Every price discount eats into your profit.

 Probably more than you think.

 The fully loaded margin in your business is probably a different figure.
-But you understand the impact.
+Nevertheless, you understand the impact.

 “Too many companies are at the ‘fireman’ stage when it comes to price discounts.
 They rush from opportunity to opportunity dealing with discount emergencies,” says Tony.

 “The first step is to agree a discount policy and make sure it is adhered to.
-That means having a robust approval process in place.”
+That means having a robust approval process in salesforce.”

 So we interviewed Tony.
 Picked his brain about approval processes.

-And guess what?
-He gave us 10 powerful approval process tips.
+He gave us 10 powerful salesforce approval process tips.

 And here they are.
-Along with our advice on how to implement the tips in salesforce.
+Along with our advice on how to implement each of the tips in salesforce.

 Tip 1.
 Implement an effective approval process

-Use the standard approval process function in salesforce to achieve this.
+Use the standard salesforce approval process function to achieve this.
 If you’re unfamiliar with how approval processes work then watch this short video from GSP Senior Consultant Nick Ambrose.

 There’s plenty of online help that explains how to configure approval processes.